Michael Joseph Savage

 Savage saw himself as spokesman on behalf of his entire party and worked to keep its multiple factions in harness, although a left-wing critic of his leadership, John A. Lee, was expelled.
 Commonly known as the architect of the New Zealand welfare state, Savage is generally regarded by academics and the general public as one of New Zealand's greatest and most revered prime ministers.
-To date he is the only New Zealand prime minister or premier to serve under three monarchs (George V, Edward VIII and George VI).
+To date he is the only New Zealand prime minister or premier to serve under three monarchs: George V, Edward VIII and George VI, owing to Edward's abdication in 1936.

 Early life

 Born as Michael Savage in Tatong, Victoria, Australia, he was the youngest of eight children of Irish immigrant parents.
 His father, Richard Savage, was a native of Dundrum, County Down and his mother Johanna Savage (née Hayes) was from Limerick.
 Both migrated to Australia in the 1850s to escape the Irish Famine.
 He received a Roman Catholic upbringing from his sister Rose, after his mother died when he was aged five.
 He spent five years attending a state school at Rothesay, the same town as his father's farm.
 From 1886, aged 14, to 1893 Savage worked at a wine and spirits shop in Benalla.
 Savage also attended evening classes at Benalla College at this time.
 Although short in stature, Savage had enormous physical strength and made a name as both a boxer and weightlifter while enjoying dancing and many other sports.

 In 1891 Savage was devastated by the deaths of both his sister Rose and his closest brother Joe.
 He adopted Joe's name and became known as Michael Joseph Savage from then on.
 After losing his job in 1893, Savage moved to New South Wales, finding work as a labourer and irrigation ditch-digger in Narrandera for seven years.
 Whilst there, he joined the General Labourers' Union and became familiar with the radical political theories of the Americans Henry George and Edward Bellamy, who influenced his political policies in later life.

 Savage moved back to Victoria in 1900, working a number of jobs.
 He became active in the Political Labor Council of Victoria, and in 1907 he was chosen as the PLC's candidate to stand for the Wangaratta electorate.
 Savage had to pull out after the party was not able to fund his deposit and campaign costs, and John Thomas stood instead.
 He remained an active party member and became a close friend of PLC member Paddy Webb, with whom he was closely linked in later years.